Ho‘ohana Hou (To Use Again) – 100% Reusable Bags

 - Established an internal recycling program at our stores.
 We currently recycle cardboard boxes, wooden pallets, cooking oils, paper, case wraps, pallet wraps and merchandise bale wraps.

-- Learn about our efforts to reduce our dependency on fossil fuels through our renewable energy projects at our Kailua-Kona, Keauhou, and Waimea locations, and also at our partner location, Waikoloa Village Market.
+- Learn about our efforts to reduce our dependency on fossil fuels through our renewable energy projects at our Kailua-Kona, Keauhou, Waimea, and Waikoloa Village locations.